 (d) The acceleration limits are within the ranges specified in paragraphs 1.6.13.2. and 1.6.13.3. of this Annex.

-When all provisions are met the circuit is considered valid and the distance considered for calculation has to be corrected accordingly.
+When all provisions are met the circuit shall be considered valid and the distance considered for calculation shall be corrected accordingly.

-Accidental deviation(s) are acceptable if representing less than 20 per cent of circuit distance or less than 100 km (whichever is lower) under the condition that the reference tyre abrasion level at 20 °C or 10 °C as applicable stays in authorized limits and acceleration standard deviations are respected.
+Accidental deviation(s) are acceptable if representing less than 20 per cent of the circuit distance or less than 100 km (whichever is lower), under the condition that the reference tyre abrasion level at 20 °C or 10 °C, as applicable, stays in authorized limits and acceleration standard deviations are respected.

-In all other cases, the test is considered not valid and the circuit has to be revalidated.
+In all other cases, the test is considered not valid and the circuit shall be revalidated.

 1.11.10.
 Vehicle trouble handling

-The following provisions apply in case of vehicle damages in the convoy:
+The following provisions apply in the case of damages to vehicles in the convoy:

-(a) If a vehicle used in the convoy is damaged and cannot be used anymore (e.g. major mechanical failure or accident), it shall be replaced by an identical vehicle that shall be identically loaded and tuned.
-The replacement vehicle, equipped with the same tyres having started the test, shall run the distance lost due to vehicle failure on the lost segment of the circuit alone without the other vehicles of the convoy;
+(a) If the failure occurs on a on the reference vehicle, the convoy shall not continue the test.

-(b) If a vehicle used in the convoy is broken down and can be repaired, the lost distance shall be run without other convoy vehicles on the lost segment of the test circuit;
+(b) If the failure occurs on a candidate vehicle and not on the reference vehicle, the convoy may continue the test and the failing vehicle/tyre shall be withdrawn from the convoy.
+A new set of candidate tyres shall then be used for a new test, starting from scratch.

 (c) If the failure occurs on a candidate vehicle and not on the reference vehicle, the convoy may continue the test and the failing vehicle/tyre shall be withdrawn from the convoy.
 A new set of candidate tyres shall then be used for a new test, starting from scratch.

 1.11.11.
 Tyre trouble handling

-The following provisions apply in case of tyre damages in the convoy:
+The following provisions apply in the case of tyre damages in the convoy:

 (a) If a tyre used during the test on the reference vehicle or one of the candidate vehicles is damaged by a reparable puncture and if the tyre can be repaired without running without pressure, the added repair mass shall be recorded and taken into account in the final calculation.
-The use of a spare tyre is permitted for a maximum distance of one loop or maximum 7.5 per cent of the test distance.
+The use of a spare tyre is permitted for a maximum distance of one loop or maximum of 7.5 per cent of the test distance.
 The mileage run with the spare tyre shall be recorded and taken into account for the tyre abrasion level;

-(b) If a tyre used during the test is destroyed (or non-repairable puncture or run without pressure), the mass loss of the other tyre tested on the same axle is used twice to perform the final calculation.
+(b) If a tyre used during the test is destroyed (or has a non-repairable puncture or is run without pressure), the mass loss of the other tyre tested on the same axle shall be used twice to perform the final calculation.
 The spare tyre used to replace the destroyed tyre should have the same size and same pattern as the replaced tyre.

 1.11.12.
 GNSS trouble handling

-If the speed and acceleration recording for one vehicle for one shift failed for more than 5 per cent of the circuit distance (because of missing satellites signal or device failure), the missing data shall be replaced with one of the other vehicles (preferably the reference vehicle) of the same convoy of the same shift, if valid.
+If the speed and acceleration recording for one vehicle for one shift failed for more than 5 per cent of the circuit distance (because of missing satellite signals or device failure), the missing data shall be replaced with one of the other vehicles (preferably the reference vehicle) of the same convoy of the same shift, if valid.

 1.11.13.
 Data processing for abrasion level calculation.